 That said, it's still best to exercise precautions and not walk alone past dark.

 The southern section of the Malecon features a modern underground mall and a few restaurants.

 The middle is filled with historical monuments, parks, and places for kids to play.

 And at the north end, you'll find an IMAX theater and several museums.

 Dinner & Drinks in Las Penas

-This historic and colorful neighborhood is home to a variety of shops, bars, lounges, and restaurants.
+This historic and colorful neighborhood is home to various shops, bars, lounges, and restaurants.

 You can easily wrap up the night here, especially on the weekends, with dinner and dancing.

 Las Penas, like the Malecon, is generally safe at night.

 You can either call an Uber on the main street near the entrance when you're ready to call it quits.